 Our training program has four phases.
-The first 2 phases are skipped by most trainers, but is the foundation for our program.
+The first 2 phases, training focus and a desire and ability to think rather than to merely react, are the foundation for our program.
 We build each succeeding phase after the prior phase is solidly trained.
 Most trainers only train behaviors and use corrections.
 This type training results in dogs with weak foundations for training.

 Phase 1 – Training Focus

 The first and most important phase is creating a desire and ability in a puppy to focus on a handler.
 Without focus, dogs can only go so far.

 Phase 2 – Training a Desire and Ability to Think Rather Than to Merely React

 The second phase of our program is to build in puppies the desire and ability to think .
 We train our puppies to actively use their minds to figure out what we want them to do.
 We want puppies to think rather than to react.

 Puppies trained with our methods grow up to be dogs with such a huge desire to work that they actually ponder their training sessions while not in training.
 All of my older dogs come back doing better at the start of a subsequent training session than they did at the end of the prior one.
 If they were having a problem understanding something in a session, they will often figure it out before the next session.
 It is very obvious that they have been thinking about their training during their “time off”.
 Our dogs love their training sessions!
 We can’t emphasize the importance of training a puppy to think.
 This skill will impact a dog’s life more than learning any command.

 It is not until we have puppies with these first two foundational elements built that we begin teaching actual behaviors.
 After this, we begin adding commands to those behaviors.
 This is our third phase.

 Our fourth phase is proofing and generalizing behaviors.
 Proofing is simply adding distractions including those things that would entice a dog to not perform.
 Generalizing means training in a big variety of places and under many different situations (including stressful ones).